Physical Education (P.E.), Health & Well-being

-Physical Education is an important part of the curriculum at Lee Brigg.
-We encourage all of our children to be physically active at school and to develop a habit of being active, which will stay with them through childhood and into their adult life.
+Physical Education is a central part of the curriculum at Lee Brigg Infant & Nursery School.
+We encourage all of our children to be physically active at and to develop positive habits, which support their health, fitness and mental health and well-being.

-From the beginning of their school journey at Lee Brigg, children in nursery are actively learning both indoors and outside, physical activity is encouraged wherever possible.
-In the Early Year's outdoor area, the children have access to climbing equipment, a large construction area, a mud kitchen, large sand and water play and space to play games.
-Once they start in main school, children in Key Stage 1 have a sports zone, a den building area, an obstacle course and a games area.
-Play leaders are employed at lunchtime to lead and encourage physically active play.
+Our school grounds are fundamental for developing fitness.
+From the beginning of their school journey at Lee Brigg Infant & Nursery School, children in nursery are actively learning both indoors and outside; physical activity is encouraged wherever possible.
+In the EYFS outdoor area, the children have access to climbing equipment, a large construction area, a mud kitchen, large sand and water play and space to play games.
+Once they commence their journey into main school, children in Key Stage 1 have access to a sports zone, a den building area, an obstacle course and a games area.

-P.E. lessons at Lee Brigg start at the end of nursery and include gymnastics, dance, yoga, football, rugby, bench ball, hockey, scatter ball, athletics and skipping.
-The children have the opportunity to work with qualified coaches and teachers alongside class teachers and the sports lead within the school throughout the school year.
+P.E. lessons at Lee Brigg Infant & Nursery School begin at the end of nursery and include gymnastics, dance, yoga, football, rugby, bench ball, hockey, scatter ball, athletics and skipping.
+The children have the opportunity to work with qualified coaches, alongside class teachers and our sports lead within the school throughout the school year.

 Lessons are planned so that children develop an understanding of the importance of health and fitness whilst they acquire and develop key skills.
 Children are taught to evaluate and improve their performance and are encouraged to use their collaborative and leadership skills.

 Competition and collaboration are promoted and are part of our school ethos, which in turn supports the development of independence, pride, belonging and the establishment of good relationships.
-Children at Lee Brigg are given opportunities throughout the year to compete both within school, against other schools in the locality and across the Waterton Academy Trust.
+Children at Lee Brigg Infant & Nursery School are given ample opportunities throughout the year to compete both within school, against other schools in the locality and across the wider Waterton Academy Trust.

 For further information on Health and Well-being at Lee Brigg, or the P.E. curriculum, please contact Mrs Tutt.